 Decision Making Skills

-These activities deal with positive and negative teen decisions such as dropping out of school, marriage and parenting, attending college, working during school, saving and investing, living independently and committing crimes.
+These activities deal with positive and negative decisions such as dropping out of school, marriage and parenting, attending college, working during school, saving and investing, and living independently.
 The activities promote understanding of consequences and trade-offs.

 These activities aim to develop understanding of preventative medicine, nutrition, and sanitation, physical and mental fitness.
 They also cover health care, first aid, and emergency care issues.